 (j) Policies providing expense benefits shall not use the term “actual” when the policy only pays up to a limited amount of expenses.
 Instead, the term “charge” or substantially similar language should be used that does not have the misleading or deceptive effect of the phrase “actual charges.”

-(k) “Preexisting condition” shall not be defined to be more restrictive than the following: “Preexisting condition means a condition for which medical advice, diagnosis, care or treatment was recommended or received from a physician within the six (6) month period preceding the effective date of coverage of an insured person.”
+(k) “Preexisting condition” shall not be defined to be more restrictive than the following and shall be consistent with the provisions of Section 7B of the Act: “Preexisting condition means a condition for which medical advice, diagnosis, care or treatment was recommended or received from a physician within the six (6) month period preceding the effective date of coverage of an insured person.”

 (l) Coverage for specified diseases will not be excluded due to a preexisting condition for a period greater than six (6) months following the effective date of coverage of an insured person unless the preexisting condition is specifically excluded.